 Composed of stone and clay and standing at 364 feet, the Aswan Dam provides many benefits for Egypt.
 The main reason for creating this dam was to control the Nile River.
-The Aswan Dam marks the success of the first time the Egyptians could control the annual flooding of the Nile.
+The Aswan Dam marks the success of the first time the Egyptians could prevent the annual flooding of the Nile.
 Before, flooding would ruin surrounding areas and crops, but now with the water controlled, the dam has benefited the area's agricultural industries tremendously.
-In addition to taming the river, the dam produces electricity, providing many small villages the luxury of having electricity for the first time.
-The water collected from the Aswan Dam forms Lake Nasser, which is a major water source for the surrounding area.
+In addition to taming the river, the dam produces electricity, providing many small villages with the luxury of having electricity for the first time.
+The water collected from the Aswan Dam forms Lake Nasser, a significant water source for the surrounding area.

-Feluccas are traditional wooden sail boats invented by the Egyptians, and you are bound to see them passing along on the Nile River.
-In ancient times, feluccas were primarily used for transportation, and today they are still used for transportation as well as providing relaxing rides and sightseeing for tourists.
-At the time, these sail boats were the most advanced piece of engineering, mainly relying on the breeze and the flowing current of the Nile River to maneuver through the water.
+Feluccas are traditional wooden sailboats invented by the Egyptians, and you are bound to see them passing along the Nile River.
+In ancient times, feluccas were primarily used for transportation; today, they are still used for transportation and providing relaxing rides and sightseeing for tourists.
+At the time, these sailboats were the most advanced piece of engineering, mainly relying on the Nile River's breeze and the flowing current to maneuver through the water.
 Although few feluccas are now made entirely out of wood, the general layout remains very similar to ancient times.

 - Valley of the Kings

-Lying on the west bank of the Nile River near Luxor, The Valley of the Kings is the most famed collection of exquisite tombs dedicated to the pharaohs of the New Kingdom.
+Lying on the west bank of the Nile River near Luxor, The Valley of the Kings is the most outstanding collection of exquisite tombs dedicated to the pharaohs of the New Kingdom.
 Also known as the Valley of the Gates of the Kings, this valley was once a royal burial ground for well-known pharaohs such as Tutankhamun, Seti I, and Ramses II.
-In 1979, the famous valley was declared a UNESCO World Heritage Site, and to this day the meticulously painted tombs of past pharaohs continues to attract foreign and local tourists and travelers.
+In 1979, the famous valley was declared a UNESCO World Heritage Site.
+To this day, the meticulously painted tombs of past pharaohs continue to attract foreign and local tourists and travelers.